-The use of CDBG funds to acquire real property, in whole or in part, by purchase, long-term lease, donation, or otherwise, for any public purpose.
+The use of Community Development Block Grant Program (CDBG) funds to acquire real property, in whole or in part, by purchase, long-term lease, donation, or otherwise, for any public purpose.
 Real property to be acquired may include: land, air rights, easements, water rights, right-of-ways, buildings and other property improvements, or other interests in real property.
 Clearance, demolition, and removal of buildings and improvements including movement of structures to other sites.
 This activity is eligible pursuant to 24 CFR, Section 570.201 and will benefit low and moderate income families and individuals.

 Area Median Income (AMI)

-The estimated median income, adjusted for family size, by metropolitan area (or county in nonmetropolitan areas) that is adjusted by HUD annually and used as the basis of eligibility for most housing assistance programs.
+The estimated median income, adjusted for family size, by metropolitan area (or county in nonmetropolitan areas) that is adjusted by U.S. Department of Housing and Urban Development (HUD) annually and used as the basis of eligibility for most housing assistance programs.
+Broward County AMI

 This program is designed to remove barriers, improve accessibility to the elderly (62 years of age or older) and disabled persons, and to provide for health and safety repairs as needed by older and disabled persons to maintain their independence.
 Health and safety repairs may include repairs unrelated to accessibility and barrier removal.
 This activity is eligible pursuant to 24 CFR, Section 570.614 and will benefit low and moderate income families and individuals.